 Studio Agoos Lovera

-Studio Agoos Lovera are architects of record for single-family homes, residences, and apartments in Philadelphia.
+Studio Agoos Lovera has designed single-family homes, residences, and apartments in Philadelphia.
 One of these was a condominium at the Society Hill Towers at 285 St. James Place.
-The project involved combining two units on the complex’s 15th floor, which hadn’t been modified since the tower was built in 1962.
+The project involved combining two units on the complex’s 15th floor which hadn’t been modified since the tower was built in 1962.
 Part of the work involved the firm creating an expansive living room with 180-degree views of the city.
-Another feature was a new open kitchen, that featured a custom-designed millwork integration.
+Another feature was a new open kitchen that featured a custom-designed millwork integration.
 The firm also worked for a client to design a luxury penthouse apartment at Two Liberty Place in Philadelphia.
 The unit is one of Philadelphia’s most expensive residences and is on top of one of Philadelphia’s tallest mixed-use buildings.
-The space include nearly 6,000 square feet indoors, and an additional 2,040 square feet of terrace space.
+Its interiors include 6,000 square feet while an additional 2,040 square feet was dedicated for terrace space.
 The outdoor space became one of the largest residential balconies on the East Coast.
 Studio Agoos Lovera designed and created a modern, state-of-the-art residency with all the latest technology, including fully programmable concierge, lighting, and sound systems; imported Italian kitchen cabinetry; and electronically activated translucent glass partitions.

-The Omnia Group Architects designs and offers custom homes across Philadelphia and the surrounding area.
-One of these includes a custom home in Lower Moreland.
-The firm worked with the client from first concepts through to final color selections.
-The commanding yet elegantly balanced street presence of this Manor-style custom home gives way to stunning, gleaming volume in the foyer, which holds a magnificent glass and wood circular staircase.
+The Omnia Group Architects designed a custom home in Lower Moreland.
+The firm worked with the client from the first concept through to final color selections.
+The commanding, yet elegantly balanced street presence of this Manor-style custom home gives way to a stunning, gleaming volume in the foyer, which holds a magnificent glass and wood circular staircase.
 Each of the main living areas opens out to a grand patio and then into views of the woods and creek beyond.
 Another home by Omnia is a custom riverside home in nearby New Hope.
-Perched above the beautiful Delaware River, Omnia dispensed with conventional historicist styles and created an open plan blended with traditional forms, punctuated by vast rows of glass windows and doors to bring in the panoramic views of Lambertville, the bridge, the wooded opposite bank and river.
+Perched above the beautiful Delaware River, Omnia created an open plan blended with traditional forms, punctuated by vast rows of glass windows and doors to bring in the panoramic views of Lambertville, the bridge, the wooded opposite bank, and the river.
 A sweeping front porch integrates the entry with the vibrant pedestrian streetscape.
 Low garden walls enclose a beautifully landscaped courtyard, defining private space without turning its back on the street.
 The second floor features a common loft area with a large balcony overlooking the water.